AllStarLink/ASL3-Manual/docs/adv-topics/echolink.md

-# Echolink Configuration
+# EchoLink Configuration
 In addition to connecting to the AllStarLink network, ASL3 also has the capability to register as a node on the [EchoLink](https://echolink.org) network.
-Review the information on their page to find out how to get started with creating a node on their network.
+Review the information on their pages to find out how to get started with creating a node on their network.

 ## Connecting to EchoLink
-From an `Asterisk/app_rpt` node, EchoLink connections look just like AllStarLink connections, except the EchoLink node numbers have been prefixed with a `3` and padded out to 7 digits with leading zeroes.
-For instance, if you want to connect to EchoLink node `1234` on your AllStarLink system you would dial `*3` followed by `3001234`.
-If you have a 6 digit EchoLink node number link `123456`, you would dial `*3` followed by `3123456`.
-As you can see, we have reserved AllStarLink node numbers with a leading 3 for the EchoLink number space.
+From an `Asterisk/app_rpt` node, EchoLink connections look just like AllStarLink connections.

+All EchoLink node numbers are padded to 6 digits and then prefixed with a `3`.
+For example, EchoLink node `1234` would be `3001234` (`3` + `001234`), `EchoLink` node `12345` would be `3012345` (`3` + `012345`), and EchoLink node `123456` would be `3123456` (`3` + `123456`).
+As you can see, we have reserved AllStarLink node numbers with a leading `3` for the EchoLink number space.

+To connect to EchoLink node `9999` you would dial `*3` followed by `30099999`.

-For users originating from an EchoLink node using EchoLink supplied software, nothing changes for them, they just dial the 4 or 6 digit EchoLink node number assigned to your AllStarLink system and they get connected!
+For users originating from an EchoLink node using EchoLink supplied software, nothing changes for them, they just dial the 4-6 digit EchoLink node number assigned to your AllStarLink system and they get connected!

 ## Configuring AllStarLink for EchoLink
 There are some steps required in order to configure your AllStarLink node to connect to the EchoLink network.
 Please ensure you have followed all the steps below.